Facilities > VLA > Documentation > Manuals > OPT Manual > Observation Preparation Tool

 The Commensal Open Source Multimode Interferometer Cluster (COSMIC) system is a newly developed digital signal processing instrument deployed at the Karl G. Jansky Very Large Array (VLA), which is designed to enable Search for Extra-Terrestrial Intelligence (SETI) observations to be conducted at the VLA in parallel with "Primary User" PI-led Science observations.
 The COSMIC system capabilities are still under active development.

-To facilitate users not wanting SETI to have access to their data, there is an option to opt-out of this data collection in the Validation tab on the OPT.
-By default this option is selected to be on (checked), unchecking this box will opt you out (Figure 4.20).
+To facilitate users not wanting SETI to have access to their data, there is an option to opt-out of this data collection in the Submission tab in the OPT.
+By default this option is selected to be enabled (checked), unchecking this box will opt you out (Figure 4.20).
 In this case, opting out means that while SETI will still get your raw data, there are no metadata attached to it, e.g., source name, position (RA and Dec), and instrumentation configuration, which renders the received data useless.

 COSMIC SETI